 This standard initially took effect in 1992.
 The Needlestick Safety and Prevention Act called for revisions to this standard, which took effect in April 2001.
 The standard was revised to direct employers to keep a log of sharps injuries and get non-managerial employees to help select safer needle devices.
 Among other provisions, it mandates universal precautions and emphasizes work practice controls.

-What labor laws are the horizon?
+What are labor laws on the horizon?

 Safe patient handling protection